func25/go-practical-tips/tips.md

 copy(array, slice)
 ```

-While this method works perfectly fine, it can seem a bit roundabout.
+While this method works perfectly fine, it can seem a bit verbose.

 If we've updated our project to Go 1.20, we can handle this conversion much more straightforwardly, similar to how you might convert between other types, like from int to int32.